These NFL stars aren't expected to play in the 2022 preseason

 - Derek CarrLiveTodayTomorrowvs--|

-These NFL stars aren't expected to play in the 2022 preseason originally appeared on NBC Sports Chicago
+These NFL stars aren't expected to play in the 2022 preseason originally appeared on NBC Sports Boston

 The 2022 NFL preseason got underway Thursday with the Hall of Fame Game in Canton, Ohio.